dixitjnandaniya/dixitjnandaniya/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 I am a recent graduate with a Master of Applied Computing from **University of Windsor** (2023-2024).
-- 🔍 Strong foundation in **Data Science, Machine Learning, and Deep Learning**.
-- 🌱 Focused on building innovative data science solutions using **Python Programming**.
-- 💼 Experienced **Python Developer** from Coretus Technologies, delivering scalable, efficient **Data Science** solutions.
+- 🎓 Master's graduate in **Applied Computing** from the University of Windsor (Aug 2024), with hands-on experience in **Software Development, Python Programming, and Machine Learning**.
+- 🔬 Passionate about leveraging **Data Science** and **AI** to solve real-world challenges.
+- 💼 Former **Python Developer** at **Coretus Technologies**, where I developed high-performance financial applications using **multithreading, asynchronous programming, and scalable architectures**.
+- 🌱 Skilled in **Python, Django, RESTful APIs, MongoDB, MySQL, and AWS**; committed to delivering impactful and innovative software solutions.
+- 🚀 Open to opportunities that let me build scalable systems and create meaningful technological advancements.

 ---